devayani24/happyman-pos/README.md

 # HappyMan POS

-A local-first, bilingual point-of-sale system in development for HappyMan Sweets, a family-run sweet shop business operating two locations in Tamil Nadu, India.
-Designed to work entirely offline on a Raspberry Pi + tablet setup, with optional cloud sync planned for multi-shop deployments.
+A local-first, bilingual point-of-sale system built for HappyMan Sweets, a family-run sweet shop business operating two locations in Tamil Nadu, India.
+Runs entirely offline as a packaged Windows application, with cloud sync planned for multi-shop reporting.

-This is both a real product (being built for my family's two shops) and a portfolio project demonstrating end-to-end web development, relational database design, and small-scale hardware deployment.
+This is both a real product (in use by my family) and a portfolio project demonstrating end-to-end application development, relational database design, packaging and release engineering, and BI reporting.

 ---

 ## Why this project exists

 My father runs two traditional sweet shops in India.
-Like most small Indian retailers, daily sales are tracked on paper, prices are memorized by staff, and reporting at month-end means manually flipping through ledger books.
+Like most small Indian retailers, daily sales are tracked on paper, prices are memorised by staff, and reporting at month-end means manually flipping through ledger books.

 Off-the-shelf POS solutions (Vyapar, Marg, PetPooja) didn't fit because: